perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 **If you've ever wondered 'Which Ke$ha songs are short enough to fit into a Tcache bin?' this is the challenge for you.**

-### Challenge Files
+# Challenge Files

-We were given a binary, a libc library and 4 folders (i.e. "albums") with Ke$ha song lyrics inside.
+This was a 500 pt pwning challenge for UMBC's DawgCTF 2020, written by the excellent (Anna)[https://twitter.com/annatea16] We were given a binary, a libc library and 4 folders (i.e. "albums") with Ke$ha song lyrics inside.

 +  **`tiktok`**